-Acer Chromebox CXI5 is a ChromeOS desktop for schools and work
+Acer Chromebox CXI5 is a ChromeOS desktop for schools and workplaces that doesn't cost the Earth

-(Pocket-lint) - Acer has announced the Chromebox CXI5, a ChromeOS desktop PC that has fast boot-up times and a reasonable price tag.
+Acer has announced the Chromebox CXI5, a ChromeOS desktop PC that has fast boot-up times and a reasonable price tag.

 Designed for school and work use, the machine comes with up to a 12th Gen Intel Core i7 processor and runs Google's operaing system, so can handle internet browsing, Office applications and plenty else.